STUBigData/Pacman/README.md

-# PacMan
+# PacMan: Cloud AI
-PacMan Simulation and Server
+PacMan Simulation and Cloud AI Server

 The PacMan simulator is a multiplayer version of PacMan that connects to a server, transmits's the Pacs' states and receives actions (up, down, left, right directions).
 The Ghosts are controlled by AI that is built in the simulation, not controlled by the server.